 The bird reaches maturity in about seven weeks when they start laying eggs.
 So you don’t have to wait for several months to lay your hands on quality eggs and meat.
 If you need the hens to lay and hatch their eggs, you’ll need one rooster to about three to seven hens.

 There are different types of Coturnix you can choose from:

 Note: Some of these varieties denote the color schemes of the bird, as earlier discussed.

 So which of them is the best to go for?
 I prefer the Jumbo species.
 If you’re looking for a quail species to produce enough meat and eggs, I suggest you go for the Jumbo.
 They’re easy to identify and a lot calmer compared to other birds.
 We have a complete guide to raise quail if you want something more specific.

 Also known as the Button Quail or the Chinese-painted Quail, these characteristic small birds are prevalent among homesteaders and poultry owners.
 They’re beautiful birds with colorful feathers, weighing about 1.5 – 2 ounces.
 They mature very fast, reaching full maturity in about 12 weeks.

-Button quails die quickly, due to the stress of laying eggs.
-They produce tiny eggs, and might not be a good fit if you’re looking to have lots of eggs.
+Button quails die quickly due to the stress of laying eggs.
+They produce tiny eggs and might not be a good fit if you’re looking to have lots of eggs.
 They’re, however, better birds when it comes to brooding over their chicks.

-They are native to warm climates, so hardly do well in cold temperatures.
-It’s better to keep them in cages indoors, except you live in a warm area.
-The King quail prefers to be in the company of other birds, and so you should keep them with at least one other bird.
+They are native to warm climates, so they hardly do well in cold temperatures.
+It’s better to keep them in cages indoors, except if you live in a warm area.
+The King quail prefers to be in the company of other birds, so you should keep them with at least one other bird.